web3-storage/w3up-client/README.md

 const client = await create()
 ```

-By default, clients will be configured to use the production w3up service endpoints, and the client will create a new [`Agent`][access-docs-Agent] with a persistent `Store` if it can't find one locally to load.
+By default, clients will be configured to use service endpoints to store with production web3.storage and NFT.Storage (these share the same endpoints today), and the client will create a new [`Agent`][access-docs-Agent] with a persistent `Store` if it can't find one locally to load.

 Agents are entities that control the private signing keys used to interact with the w3up service layer.
 You can access the client's `Agent` with the [`agent()` accessor method][docs-Client#agent].